Sign Up for a Free Account

 Historical note and terminology

 Diagnostic criteria for vascular dementia.
-Early diagnostic criteria for vascular dementia defined dementia as when there was evidence of both cognitive and functional impairment in instrumental activities of daily living (42; 14; 91; 23).
+Early diagnostic criteria for vascular dementia defined it as when there was evidence of both cognitive and functional impairment in instrumental activities of daily living in patients who had experienced transient ischemic attack or stroke (46; 17; 98; 27).
 These criteria identified medium to late cases of vascular cognitive impairment and, thus, underestimated the prevalence of all cognitive impairment due to vascular disease and denied early cases the benefit of early preventative treatment.
-To avoid this, there has been a paradigm shift towards a new concept, that of vascular cognitive impairment (38), because this definition includes patients who have mild cognitive impairment (those who have memory or concentration problems but are still capable of managing instrumental activities of daily living).
+To avoid this, there has been a paradigm shift towards a new concept, that of vascular cognitive impairment (42), because this definition includes patients who have mild cognitive impairment (those who have memory or concentration problems but are still capable of managing instrumental activities of daily living).
 This is now widely accepted as a more appropriate concept than the old one of vascular dementia.
-The Cognitive Classification Consensus Study recommended the term “mild VCI” to refer to the mild cognitive impairment stage of vascular cognitive impairment and “major VCI” to refer to the vascular dementia stage (103).
+The Cognitive Classification Consensus Study recommended the term “mild VCI” to refer to the mild cognitive impairment stage of vascular cognitive impairment and “major VCI” to refer to the vascular dementia stage (110).
+A nomenclature shift took place with the Dementia Nomenclature Initiative (92).
+This initiative involved clinicians, researchers, and a few interested members of the public.
+They completed a narrative literature review of dementia nomenclature and came up with the term “vascular cognitive impairment dementia” to describe “major VCI.”

 Vascular cognitive impairment criteria